HandsOnDataViz/book/docs/HandsOnDataViz.md

 Notice that slices are ordered the same way they appear in the spreadsheet.
 We highly recommend you sort values from largest to
-smallest: right-click the header of your values column, and click `Sort sheet Z-A`.
+smallest: right-click the header of your values column, and choose `Sort sheet Z-A`.
 You will see that the chart updates automatically.

 Right-click on the chart, and choose *Chart & axis titles &gt; Chart